wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 > "I doubt therefore I think.
 I think therefore I am" - Rene Descartes

 Rene Descartes was a French philosopher, mathematician, and scientist who was considered by many as the father of modern philosophy.
 His writings during the 17th century - including his famous phrase: "I think, therefore I am" - brought epistemology to the fore and gave "Age of Reason" its name and place in history.
-Here are three key insights from Descartes:

-* **Method of Doubt: "I think, therefore I am"** - Borrowing from his experience as a mathematician, Descartes wanted a way to study philosophy similar to how he studies math; systematically and with logical certainty.
+Borrowing from his experience as a mathematician, Descartes wanted a way to study philosophy similar to how he studies math; systematically and with logical certainty.
 He wanted to arrive at a fundamental set of principles - similar to mathematical axioms - that can serve as firm foundation for genuine knowledge.
-To do so, he employed the method of doubt, also known as Cartesian doubt.
+To do so, he employed the **method of doubt**, also known as Cartesian doubt.
 It is not enough to know something beyond reasonable doubt, but *all possible doubt*.

-  * He realized sensory perceptions are often misleading.
+To start, he realized sensory perceptions are often misleading.
 There is no way for humans to arrive at truths through our senses.
 It could all be an optical illusions, a dreams, a hallucinations, or even an evil demon deceiving you!
 Descartes quickly came to an impasse.
 How can we know anything is real?
 Everything we perceive could just be a simulation.
-  * Then the insight hit him!
+Then the insight hit him!
 If he is doubting, then he is thinking, and if he is thinking, he exists.
-In Latin: "dubito ergo cogito, cogito ergo sum".
-In a world where everything could just be an illusion, Descartes became certain of one thing: he exists.
+In Latin: "dubito ergo cogito, **cogito ergo sum**".
+In a world where everything could just be an illusion, Descartes became certain of one thing: that he exists.
+He would go on to build up his philosophical system from there (including a proof on the existence of God).
+While the insight regarding the certainty of one existence is of little practical value for us, it is nevertheless a landmark moment in that it represented a shift in epistemological discussion from external authority to internal certainty.

-* **Mathematical Achievements** - Aside from his famous quote "I think, therefore I am", which is taught in every college philosophy course in the world, his contribution to Mathematics is equally pervasive.
-If you've taken high-school math, you'll appreciate the fact that Descartes popularized the use of "x,y,z" as unknown variables, the use of superscripts to denote exponents, and the use of x and y axis in graphs (known as Cartesian Coordinate System).
-Descartes also made significant contributions to analytical geometry, law of refraction/reflection in optics, and early works in mechanics.
+In addition to Descartes' remarkable contribution to Philosophy, his **mathematical achievements** were equally notable.
+Anyone who has taken taken high-school math will appreciate the pervasiveness of Descartes' ideas.
+He popularized the use of "x,y,z" as unknown variables, the use of superscripts to denote exponents, and the use of x and y axis in graphs (known as Cartesian Coordinate System).
+Descartes also made significant contributions to analytical geometry, law of refraction/reflection in optics, and many early works in mechanics.
-* **Mind-body Dualism** - Lastly, Descartes popularized mind and body dualism; the idea that mind (non-physical) and body (physical) are distinct and separable.
-In other words, Descartes believed our consciousness are not just brain synapses; it's instead something beyond the world of physical matters.